chembience/chembience/README.rst

 If you want to start the development of own Django apps, go into the ``appsite`` directory.
 If you already know how to develop with Django, this should look familiar to you.
-If not, go to the `official Django tutorial <https://docs.djangoproject.com/en/2.0/intro/tutorial01/>`_ as a starting point (you can jump there to section *Creating the Polls app* because anything before is already done, also any database setup sections can be skipped).
-Because the ``appsite`` directory is bind-mounted by Docker into the Django *App* container, anything you change there is immediately represented inside the container and the web service you are working on (for some changes in ``appsite/appsite`` and settings.py a container restart might be necessary).
+If not, go to the `official Django tutorial <https://docs.djangoproject.com/en/2.0/intro/tutorial01/>`_ as a starting point (you can jump there to section *Creating the Polls app* because anything before this step is already done, also any database setup sections can be skipped).
+Because the ``appsite`` directory is bind-mounted by Docker into the Django *App* container, anything you change there is immediately represented inside the container and the web service you are working on (for some changes in ``appsite/appsite`` and settings.py a container restart might be necessary, using  ``./down`` and ``./up``).

 In order to bring the whole Chembience stack of Django *App* and *Database* down again, use the ``down`` script::

     ./down

-It will keep anything persistent you have created and stored so far in the database.
+Anything you have created and stored so far in the database has been persisted.
 If you are familiar with ``docker-compose``, all life-circle commands should work as expected, in fact, ``up`` and  ``down`` are just short cuts for their respective ``docker-compose`` commands.

 Starting with Chembience version 0.2.4, the Chembience *Proxy* container has to be started separately (see below).
-This isn't required if only a local development instance of the Chembience Django *App* is supposed to be run.
+However, this isn't required for the purpose of a locally running development instance of the Chembience Django *App*.

 Quick Start: RDKit App Container
 --------------------------------